The Evening and the Morning

 The Evening and the Morning is a historical fiction novel by Welsh author Ken Follett.
-It is a prequel to The Pillars of the Earth set starting in 997 CE, and covering a period in the late Dark Ages and under the backdrop of Viking raids, through the year 1007 CE.
+It is a prequel to The Pillars of the Earth set starting in 997 AD, and covering a period in the late Early Middle Ages and under the backdrop of Viking raids, through the year 1007.
 The book expands upon the history and founding of the fictional town of Kingsbridge, England, and the construction of the bridge and cathedral there (and the origin of the town's name is explained).
-It was released on September 15, 2020.
+It was released on 15 September 2020.